jguida941/software-testing-handbook/software-testing/docs/audits/TECHNICAL-SECURITY-AUDIT-CORRECTED.md

 ## CONCLUSION

-The upgrade successfully addresses the critical vulnerabilities identified.
-The remaining ~10-15 issues are in current library versions awaiting upstream patches.
+The upgrade successfully addresses the custom-code vulnerabilities identified.
+The remaining 15 issues are in current Tomcat libraries awaiting upstream patches.
 All custom code vulnerabilities have been remediated with proper input validation and secure coding practices.

 **Key Achievement:** Reduced attack surface by >90% through systematic dependency updates and code fixes.